Analysis | Rudy Giuliani torched his credibility for Trump. He’s just the latest to find that wasn’t enough.

 None of that disputes that Trump has been trying to prevent payments to Giuliani, though.

-And Giuliani’s time in the barrel is particularly telling when it comes where things have landed for Trump’s allies.
+And Giuliani’s time in the barrel is particularly telling when it comes to where things have landed for Trump’s allies.
 Perhaps nobody has sacrificed his image for Trump as much as Giuliani has.
 He led the effort to dig up supposed dirt on Joe Biden in Ukraine that led to Trump’s first impeachment.
 More recently, he led Trump’s baseless and roundly rejected challenge to the 2020 election results that led to Trump’s second impeachment.
 Through it all, Giuliani has torched the bipartisan credibility he built up, as Miller invoked, as “America’s Mayor” after 9/11.
-Whatever other motivations might be at-play for Giuliani or his true convictions in pushing debunked conspiracy theories on Trump’s behalf, his legacy is a shell of what it was.
+Whatever other motivations might be at play for Giuliani or his true convictions in pushing debunked conspiracy theories on Trump’s behalf, his legacy is a shell of what it was.
 And now, insult to self-inflicted injury.

-But he’s hardly the first to find his service on behalf of and sycophancy in support of Trump earn him an unceremonious last act in the Trump era.
+But he’s hardly the first to find his service on behalf of and sycophancy in support of the president earn him an unceremonious last act in the Trump era.

 Here’s a recap of others who have catered to Trump, only to be cast aside in one fashion or another, almost always finding their far-reaching efforts to be deemed insufficient.
 As Republicans try to thread the needle with the outgoing president, all should serve as cautionary tales.